 The fund provides financial support for the following:

-Description: The Wedding Prize is presented annually to a meritorious graduate student in the Biochemistry and Molecular Biology Graduate Program.
-The basis of the award is determined by a faculty jury to identify the student applicant who has made the most significant contribution to the peer reviewed scientific literature in biochemistry and molecular biology.
+The Wedding Prize is awarded each year to an outstanding graduate student in the BCMB Graduate Program.
+Selected by a faculty committee, the recipient is recognized for making the most significant contribution to peer-reviewed scientific literature in biochemistry and molecular biology.

-The endowment fund also provides financial support for the Wedding Award Keynote speaker, the speaker is selected by a committee of graduate students and the keynote talk is presented during the annual Biochemistry and Molecular Biology Graduate Student Symposium.
+The Wedding Endowed Fund provides financial support for the Keynote Speaker of the annual BCMB Graduate Student Symposium.
+The speaker is selected by a committee of BCMB graduate students and delivers the keynote address during the event.

-To apply, please submit your Randolph T. and Mary K. Wedding Travel Award Application and all required documents as one PDF to the submission form below:
+To apply, submit your completed Randolph T. and Mary K. Wedding Travel Award Application and all required documents (as listed in the application form) as a single PDF to:

 The Walton B. Sinclair Teaching Award in Biochemistry